 8. Mental health support

-Assuming that working from home or dealing with this crisis is easy for everyone is a very big mistake.
+Assuming that working from home or dealing with this crisis is easy for everyone is a big mistake.
 Many struggle to cope with their family needs and work from home.
 Others are stressed about the COVID-19 pandemic and fear for their loved ones.

 “Three months into the coronavirus pandemic, the country is on the verge of another health crisis, with daily doses of death, isolation and fear generating widespread psychological trauma.” -Washington Post